ravirajole/Spring-Boot-Static-Web/README.md

 # Static Content Webserver with Spring Boot
-This is is a bare-bones scaffold with the single purpose of serving static content using a Spring Boot application, running an embedded Tomcat.
+This is a bare-bones scaffold with the single purpose of serving static content using a Spring Boot application, using an embedded Tomcat.

 It produces a single fat executable jar, with all dependencies and the content in it.